-(g) Requests for subpoenas and the rulings on such requests shall be served on opposing parties on the same date they are filed.
-Subpoena requests require three business days for the Office to process.
+(g) Requests for subpoenas shall be served on opposing parties on the same date they are filed.

+(h) Subpoena requests require three business days for the Office to process.

 5.14 PARTIES' RIGHTS AND RESPONSIBILITIES

 (a) Each party in an appeal proceeding has the right to hearing notice, presentation of evidence, rebuttal, objection, cross-examination, argument, and other rights the Examiner determines necessary for the full disclosure of facts and a fair hearing (except where a matter has been dismissed as a result of pre-hearing motion or otherwise).